-1.2 Rough surfaces are to be deburred and ground smooth.
-Sharp edges resulting from flame cutting, grinding and especially shearing are to be softened.
+ground smooth.
+Sharp edges resulting from flame cutting, grinding and especially shearing 3.6 Hidden bolts may be considered. are to be softened.

 1.3 Intermittent welds are made continuous, either with additional welding, caulking or body filler.
-For corrosive environments, all joints should be seal welded.
-Seams of hollow structural sections shall be acceptable as produced.
+For corrosive environments, all joints 4.2 In addition to a contoured and blended apshould be seal welded.
+Seams of hollow struc- pearance, welded transitions between memtural sections shall be acceptable as produced.

-1.4 All bolt heads in connections shall be on the same side, as specified, and consistent from one connection to another.
+1.4 All bolt heads in connections shall be on the same side, as specified, and consistent from one 4.3 Steel surface imperfections should be filled connection to another.

-1.5 Weld spatter, slivers, surface discontinuities 4.4 The back face of the welded element are to be removed.
-Weld projection up to 2 mm is acceptable for butt and plug welded joints.
+1.5 Weld spatter, slivers and surface discontinui- 4.4 The back face of the welded element ties are to be removed.
+Weld projection up to 2 mm is acceptable for butt and plug-welded mized by hand grinding the backside of the joints.

-2.1 Visual samples are either a 3-D rendering, a physical sample, a first off inspection, a scaled mock-up or a full-scale mock-up, as specified in Contract Documents.
+2.1 Visual samples are either a 3-D rendering, a physical sample, a first-off inspection, a scaled C. Additional characteristics may be added for mock-up or a full-scale mock-up, as specified in custom elements.
+Contract Documents.